plexinc/papr/docs/api/model.md

 Calls the MongoDB [`bulkWrite()`](https://mongodb.github.io/node-mongodb-native/5.0/classes/Collection.html#bulkWrite) method.

-If no operations are provided this method acts as a no-op and return nothing.
+If no operations are provided this method acts as a no-op and returns nothing.

 **Parameters:**